bobtheuberfish/chiriboga/README.md

 Documentation can be built using documentation.js with this command: documentation build *.js -f html -o docs

-Includes all cards in NISEI's System Gateway set.
+Implements all cards in NISEI's System Gateway set.
 Chiriboga is not endorsed by NISEI.

 Netrunner and Android are trademarks of Fantasy Flight Publishing, Inc. and/or Wizards of the Coast LLC.
 Chiriboga is not affiliated with Fantasy Flight Games or Wizards of the Coast.